 Benefits of Activated Charcoal

 Over the past few years, activated charcoal has attracted quite a bit of attention in the media.
 It is commonly used in emergency rooms across the U.S. to treat and reverse some types of poisonings.
-It is not a naturally occurring substance, but rather is made from sources such as coal, wood or coconut shells and becomes “activated” through a
+It is not a naturally occurring substance.
+Instead, it is made from sources such as coal, wood, or coconut shells.
+It becomes “activated” through a heating process.
+The benefits of activated charcoal include its high adsorption capacity.

-heating process.
-Activated charcoal traps unwanted chemicals in its tiny pores by a process called adsorption, where positively charged toxins attach themselves to the negative charge of activated charcoal.
+Activated charcoal traps unwanted chemicals in its tiny pores.
+This occurs through a process called adsorption.
+Positively charged toxins attach themselves to the negative charge of activated charcoal.

 Proponents say using activated charcoal offers many oral hygiene benefits, including the prevention of cavities, bad breath and gum disease.
 Online you’ll see people using activated charcoal to whiten their teeth.
-For the most part, it works wonderfully to remove the tiny particles that cause stains, yet it may not work on your crowns or veneers.
+It works wonderfully to remove the tiny particles that cause stains.
+However, it may not work on your crowns or veneers.

-On the other hand, charcoal is mildly abrasive and there is no evidence that it has any effect on stains below the tooth enamel.
-In order to effectively whiten teeth, a product needs to work on stains on the surface, as well as intrinsic stains, which are those below the enamel.
+On the other hand, charcoal is mildly abrasive.
+There is no evidence that it affects stains below the tooth enamel.
+To effectively whiten teeth, a product must work on surface stains.
+It also needs to target intrinsic stains, which are below the enamel.
+Despite some limitations, the benefits of using activated charcoal for oral care are numerous.

 Our Top Picks for Activated Charcoal Products include:

-Remember, brushing with activated charcoal is not intended to replace your normal oral care routine and should only be done a few times a week to see results.
+Remember, brushing with activated charcoal is not intended to replace your normal oral care routine.
+It should only be done a few times a week to see results.
+The benefits of activated charcoal are best seen when used appropriately.

 Leave a Reply